Nobox/Documents/nobox-intern-stack-guide.md

 * Learn about the new HTML5 video element, the major supported video codecs on browsers and how to manipulate the video element with CSS.

+* What are data attributes?
+We use them quite often to store miscellaneous data that can't be displayed to the user but is used on JavaScript.

 ## SVG